Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Analysis of DNNs Based on the Transformation Complexity

-In this regression task, the task complexity is referred to as the transformation complexity of generating the target feature.
-Since the task MLP was randomly parameterized, the transformation complexity could be considered directly related to the number of nonlinear layers.
-When the task MLP contained $n$ ReLU layers ($n=0,1,\dots,31$), the complexity of distilling knowledge of this task MLP into the target MLP was at the $n$-th level, represented as Task-$n$.
-We also tried different target MLPs, which consisted of 6,12,18,24 ReLU layers and FC layers with the width of 1024 channels.
-We conducted multiple experiments to train each target MLP to reconstruct the output of each task MLP with an MSE loss.
+Since the task MLP was randomly parameterized, the task complexity would be high, when the number of ReLU layers {$n$} in the task MLP was large.
+Therefore, we considered that the complexity of distilling knowledge of this task MLP into the target MLP was at the {$n$}-th level.
+We conducted multiple experiments to train different target MLPs.
+Each target MLP had a specific depth with 6, 12, 18 or 24 ReLU layers and FC layers, and each layer had 1024 neurons.
+We trained these target MLPs to regress task MLPs of different complexities, {$n=0,1,\dots,31$}.

-\textit{Findings from stacked networks.} Figure~\ref{fig:task-compl}(a) compares the complexity of transformations encoded in target MLPs (with the traditional stacked architecture) for different tasks. \textbf{(1)} For the task of low complexity, deep MLPs learned more complex transformations than shallow MLPs. \textbf{(2)} However, as the complexity of the task increased, the complexity of transformations encoded in shallow MLPs was usually higher than that encoded in deep MLPs.
+\textit{Findings from stacked networks.} Figure~\ref{fig:task-compl}(a) compares the complexity of transformations encoded in target MLPs (with the traditional stacked architecture) for different tasks.\\ \textbf{(1)} For the task of low complexity, deep MLPs learned more complex transformations than shallow MLPs.\\ \textbf{(2)} However, as the complexity of the task increased, the complexity of transformations encoded in shallow MLPs was usually higher than that encoded in deep MLPs.\\ \textit{In other words, the transformation complexity did not monotonously increase along with the depth of the DNN.} This phenomenon shows the ceiling of a DNN's complexity.

 \textit{Findings from residual networks.} Besides above target MLPs, we further designed new target MLPs with skip-connections, which were termed residual MLPs.
 We added a skip-connection to each FC layer in each of above target MLPs.
-The complexity of transformations encoded in residual MLPs was shown in Figure~\ref{fig:task-compl}(b). \textbf{(1)} Deep residual MLPs always encoded higher transformation complexity than shallow residual MLPs. \textbf{(2)} We also found that when we gradually increased the task complexity to train target MLPs, the transformation complexity encoded in target MLPs increased along with the increase of the task complexity in the beginning. \textbf{(3)} However, when the task complexity exceeded a certain limit, the transformation complexity saturated and started to decrease.
-This phenomenon indicated the limit of the representation capacity of DNNs.
+The complexity of transformations encoded in residual MLPs was shown in Figure~\ref{fig:task-compl}(b).\\ \textbf{(1)} Deep residual MLPs always encoded higher transformation complexity than shallow residual MLPs.\\ \textbf{(2)} We also found that when we gradually increased the task complexity to train target MLPs, the transformation complexity encoded in target MLPs increased along with the increase of the task complexity in the beginning.\\ \textbf{(3)} However, when the task complexity exceeded a certain limit, the transformation complexity saturated and started to decrease.\\ \emph{I.e.,} \textit{the transformation complexity did not keep increasing when the DNN was forced to handle more and more complex tasks.} This phenomenon indicated the ceiling of a DNN's complexity from another perspective.